Non-trivial bundles and Algebraic Classical Field Theory: Observables

-where $\mathcal{P}(n)$ denotes the set of permutation of $n$ elements.
-In this way we can extend properties of iterated derivatives, which are locally defined, globally.
+where $\mathcal{P}(n)$ denotes the set of permutations of $n$ elements.
+In this way we can intrinsically extend properties of iterated derivatives, which are ultralocal chart dependent, to the whole manifold.
 The price we pay is that, a priori, the property might depend on the connection chosen.